Construction set to begin on Emu Downs solar farm

 15. Notices indicating the type of operation, hours of operation and potential impacts of the piggery operation are to be displayed adjacent to the Agaton Road frontage of the site to the satisfaction of the Shire of Dandaragan.
 The notices must state that development approval for the construction of the Development on the site has been granted.

-16. The use and development must be conducted so that it has minimum impact on the amenity of the area by reason of :
+16. The use and development must be conducted so that it has minimum impact on

 a) Transportation of materials, goods and commodities to and from the premises;